jimhigson/machine-learning-hacking/callWithPaul.md

 > ` ~/opt/anaconda3/condabin/conda create -n machine_learning python=3.7 ipython pandas numpy`
 > `conda install jupyter # too add new libs later could have added in environment create above too`

+conda install keras - Paul didn't do this - why not and where did it get keras from then?
+>   message to Paul to clarify
+>   one question for when you have a moment - I notice looking back at my notes that we didn't run
+>   'conda install keras' but the jupyter notebook is importing keras - bit confused how this is
+>   possible if we didn't put it into the environment

+>   Paul doesn't know either.
+Just accept it for now.

 ```sh
 jimhigson@budapest ~/dev> ~/opt/anaconda3/condabin/conda info --envs # ask to list the envs